Jon Berti Player Props: Marlins vs. Cubs

-Jon Berti -- with a slugging percentage of .462 in his past 10 games, including four extra-base hits -- will be in action for the Miami Marlins against the Chicago Cubs, with Marcus Stroman on the mound, on April 28 at 6:40 PM ET.
+Jon Berti -- with a slugging percentage of .414 in his past 10 games, including four extra-base hits -- will be in action for the Miami Marlins versus the Chicago Cubs, with Justin Steele on the hill, on April 30 at 12:05 PM ET.

+In his most recent game he had a hitless performance (0-for-3) against the Cubs.

 Jon Berti Game Info & Props vs. the Cubs